StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_DATABASE.md

 **PROPERTIES (Optional)**

-`storage_volume`: Specifies the name of the storage volume that is used to store database in a shared-data cluster.
+`storage_volume`: Specifies the name of the storage volume that is used to store the database in a shared-data cluster.

 ## Examples